naruto-blue-ocean/roadtrip-server/README.md

 # How To Check Out This Application

-This repository serves client side for this application.
-You will also need to clone or download the repository for the [server side](https://github.com/naruto-blue-ocean/roadtrip-server).
+This repository serves server side for this application.
+You will also need to clone or download the repository for the [client side](https://github.com/naruto-blue-ocean/roadtrip).

 ### Set up Expo
   - Create an [Expo account](https://expo.dev/).
 Download the Expo Go app on your mobile phone and sign in using this account.